syed2605/Varthak_Assignment/README.md

 The project is deployed and can be accessed at the following link:
-[Click here to visit the deployed site](https://syed2605-varthak.cyclic.app/)
+[Click here to visit the deployed site](https://syed2605-varthak.cyclic.app/) and hit the above endpoints with payloads,tokens as mentioned above.

 ## License